 Employers and health plan sponsors play an important role in addressing these concerns due to the level of influence they can have on their employees' health behaviors and healthcare resources.

-CarelonRx recommends providing support and advocacy over the course of each member’s journey, including the digitally focused weight management program CarelonRx recently introduced into market for those challenged with an obesity diagnosis.
+CarelonRx recommends providing support and advocacy over the course of each member’s journey, including the digitally focused weight management program CarelonRx brought to market for those challenged with an obesity diagnosis.
 The program is supported by CarelonRx’s deep clinical oversight, including formulary and prior authorization strategies to ensure clinically appropriate use of GLP-1 medications.
 This integrative approach provides reassurance for employers and plan sponsors as they address the ongoing use and impact of GLP-1s.

 And it is this kind of integrative approach to weight management that fosters true whole health benefits.